The Leaders’ Summit

 -

-We’ll enjoy snacks on Tuesday night and dessert on Wednesday night.
-There will, of course, be coffee and water at every main session and breakout.
+There will, of course, be free coffee and water at every main session and breakout.

 -